openglbook/openglbook.com/_includes/chapter-4-content.md

 <!--- 4.12 -->
 {% gist EddyLuten/ca507a1e78286ea54762 %}

-We’ll be entering the following function definition piece by piece in logical steps.
+We'll be entering the following function definition piece by piece in logical steps.
 First, create the following empty function definition:

 <!--- 4.13 -->
 {% gist EddyLuten/74fe2527c7f679fba05e %}

-At the first line of the function, insert the cube’s vertex definitions:
+At the first line of the function, insert the cube's vertex definitions:

 <!--- 4.14 -->
 {% gist EddyLuten/617687afdc71a3ee8102 %}

-Right after that, insert the cube’s index definitions:
+Right after that, insert the cube's index definitions:

 <!--- 4.15 -->
 {% gist EddyLuten/5d782e809d5df7d55401 %}